SametAhmetSahin/pipeoverip/README.md

 ## What to Do
 Although it would be nice to warn the sender if the receiver buffer isn't big enough to read all the data, at the moment I can't think of a good way to do this, probably caused by me being inexperienced.
 Maybe implementing "packets" could be a good idea?
 With the next update I plan to implement password-based encryption to differentiate it from nc, and it would be a nice exercise to practice using encryption libraries in Rust and in general.
 Implementing a special character sequence acting as an escape sequence to terminate a receiver in keep-open mode?
+I probably should setup Cross to provide builds for all platforms.